Our fourth-born got married this month, just four days before he graduated from medical school, and is currently on his honeymoon.

 Dad: Don’t be afraid to ask questions if you don’t understand.

 Mom: Don’t expect your spouse to read your mind; tell her what you are thinking, both the good and the bad.
 If you are upset about something, choose your words carefully.
 Don’t spew things in anger you will regret later, for there is no taking it back afterwards.

-There are certain things you should never say to one another (such as “I hate you” or “I want a divorce”).
+There are certain things spouses should never say to one another (such as “I hate you” or “I want a divorce”).
 Agree in advance to ban such comments from your conversations.
-I’d recommend going one step further to say that you should not even entertain such thoughts in your mind (take every thought captive!) – for if you allow them in or begin to dwell on them at all, they will eventually come out in your words and actions and will damage the trust you’ve worked so hard to build.
+I’d recommend going one step further to say that you should not even entertain such thoughts in your mind.
+Take every thought captive!.
+For if you allow these negative ideas in or begin to dwell on them at all, they will eventually come out in your words and actions.
+And that will damage the trust you’ve worked so hard to build.

-What is your best advice to me about HUSBAND/WIFE ROLES?
+What is your best marriage advice to me about HUSBAND/WIFE ROLES?

 Dad: Complement each other, don’t try to compete.
 A win for either is a win for the team.

 Mom: God’s Word makes it clear that the husband is to be the head of the home and that the wife is to respectfully defer to his authority.
 That doesn’t mean you get to be a dictator and boss your wife around.
 You are to love her as Christ loves the church and follow His example of servant leadership.